Shortest-Path Flow Matching with Mixture-Conditioned Bases for OOD Generalization to Unseen Conditions: Experiments

-As a baseline, CFM fixes the base to $\mathcal{N}(\mathbf{0}_D,\mathbf{I}_{D\times D})$ and samples $x_0\sim\mathcal{N}(\mathbf{0},\mathbf{I})$ at generation time.
-We train both MixFlow and CFM on a synthetic dataset of 6 letters with $R=20$ rotations per letter, and study \emph{rotation interpolation} generalization.
+We train SP-FM and all baselines on a synthetic dataset of 6 letters with $R=20$ rotations per letter, and study rotation interpolation generalization.
 Specifically, we generate $R$ rotation angles uniformly spaced in $[0,2\pi]$ and split them by index: the training set contains the 10 even-indexed rotations, while the held-out set contains the 10 odd-indexed rotations.
-The validation set is formed by selecting a single \texttt{val\_letter} and evaluating that letter only on the held-out (odd-indexed) rotations; all letters (including \texttt{val\_letter}) are present in training but only at the even-indexed rotations.
-We report two independent runs with identical settings except for the choice of validation letter, using $\texttt{val\_letter}\in\{\texttt{S},\texttt{H}\}$.
-We do this to check that conclusions are not tied to a single character’s geometry and to reduce sensitivity to a particular letter choice.
-In each run, the held-out set contains 10 unseen rotations (odd indices) for the chosen validation letter (S or H).
-Results are reported in Table~\ref{tab:synthetic_combined_reformatted}.
-Qualitative samples are available in Figure~\ref{fig:synthetic_qual}.
+We form the validation set by selecting a single \texttt{val\_letter} and evaluating that letter only on the held-out (odd-indexed) rotations; all letters (including \texttt{val\_letter}) are present in training but only at the even-indexed rotations.
+In the main paper we report results with $\texttt{val\_letter}=\texttt{S}$, and evaluate generalization on two unseen test letters, \texttt{W} and \texttt{Y}, each measured on their held-out (odd-indexed) rotations.
+To ensure conclusions are not tied to a particular character geometry, we repeat the same protocol with different choices of validation letter; results for $\texttt{val\_letter}=\texttt{H}$ are reported in the appendix.
+Results are reported in Table~\ref{tab:synthetic_combined_reformatted}, with qualitative samples in Figure~\ref{fig:synthetic_qual}.

-We evaluate both models using three standard distributional metrics: Wasserstein-1 (W1), Wasserstein-2 (W2), and Maximum Mean Discrepancy (MMD).
-For each experiment, we select the best checkpoint based on validation Wasserstein-2 distance and report all metrics at this checkpoint.
-Across both validation-letter settings (S and H), MixFlow consistently improves over conditional flow matching (CFM) in all three metrics.
-In particular, MixFlow achieves lower W1 (reducing by $\sim39\%$ and $\sim13\%$), lower W2 (reducing by $\sim 16\%$ and $\sim 13\%$), and lower MMD (reducing by $\sim 17\%$ and $\sim 12\%$) for both experiments, demonstrating that mixture-conditioned base distributions provide a more expressive and accurate starting point than the fixed isotropic Gaussian used by CFM.
+We compare SP-FM against three baselines: (i) \textbf{CFM}, which uses a fixed isotropic Gaussian base; (ii) a \textbf{conditional GMM} baseline that learns a mixture model by expectation-maximization (EM) algorithm with condition-dependent mixture weights $\pi(\cdot\mid \myvect{y})$ (implemented as a learned lookup table over conditions) and shared component parameters, but does not learn a transport map; and (iii) \textbf{SP-FM (K=1)}, an ablation where SP-FM is restricted to a single mixture component, reducing the base distribution to a unimodal Gaussian (learnable mean) and testing whether improved performance can be explained by a single adaptive mode alone.
+These baselines isolate the contributions of the two key ingredients in SP-FM: learning a condition-adaptive multi-modal base distribution and learning a conditional transport field.